-This Cajun style chicken fricassee is rich and flavorful with tender browned chicken smothered and cooked slow in a creamy sauce with lots of seasonings.
+This Cajun/Louisiana style chicken fricassee is rich and flavorful with tender browned chicken smothered in a roux-thickened gravy with the holy trinity and lots of seasonings.
 Easy to make and absolutely delicious.

 Featured Reader Comment